MicrosoftDocs/azure-stack-docs/azure-managed-lustre/create-file-system-portal.md

    SCREENSHOT: review-validate.png

-Your Azure Managed Lustre file system should appear in your portal **Resources** page within thirty minutes.<!--Need better verification, with mini-tour and screenshots.-->
+Your Azure Managed Lustre file system should appear in your portal **Resources** page within thirty minutes.<!--Future updates: Better verification, with mini-tour and screenshots.-->

 ## Next steps